-The public tender for a private residential site in Serangoon North Avenue 1 attracted 16 bids.
+The public tender for a private residential site in Serangoon North Avenue 1 – Garden Residences attracted 16 bids.

 Corson and Wingjoy Investment – units of Keppel Land and Wing Tai Holdings – jointly placed the top bid of $446.28 million, the Urban Redevelopment Authority (URA) said on Thursday (July 27) and Serangoon North Avenue 1 – Garden Residences private residential will launch in June 2018.

 The price works out to about $964.8 per sq ft per plot ratio for the 99-year leasehold plot, which could yield 505 private homes.